GusevIS/Twitter-data-pipeline/README.md

 > To change the target topic, change the variables in the application.properties and KafkaTopicConfig to the same names.
 ## Apache Kafka in Docker
 In this project, Kafka will be launched through the docker, the container configuration file is located in the *DockerKafka* folder.
-To initially create and run containers, use the command:
+To initially create and run containers, use the command in a folder with *.yml* file:
 ```sh
 docker-compose up -d
 ```